-- goes on a date with you?

-- lets you buy her or him a cell phone?

-- goes into your bedroom when your parents are not at home?

-- makes out with you clothed?

-- makes out with you naked?

-- is drunk and does not seem to care?

-- seems aroused but has been drinking and is mumbling something but you cannot make out what s/he is saying?

-- has had sex with you before, but does not want to tonight?

-- is having oral sex with you right now?

-- does not say anything and tenses up when you start to have sexual intercourse?

-- says no, but keeps responding to you in a sexual way?

-- does not say anything when you start to have sexual intercourse and seems excited by it?

-- says yes, and seems comfortable?
+- goes on a date with you? - lets you buy her or him a cell phone? - goes into your bedroom when your parents are not at home? - makes out with you clothed? - makes out with you naked? - is drunk and does not seem to care? - seems aroused but has been drinking and is mumbling something but you cannot make out what s/he is saying? - has had any typeof sex with you before, but does not want to tonight? - does not say anything and tenses up when you start to have sexual intercourse? - says no, but keeps responding to you in a sexual way? - does not say anything when you start to have sexual intercourse and seems excited by it? - says yes, and seems comfortable?

-A.6 Speaking the language of consent
+Activity A6 Speaking the language of consent